 One important thing to note if you are seeking a divorce based on separation-related grounds is Ohio's residency requirement.
 To be able to file a petition to end your marriage, either you or your spouse must have lived in the state for at least 6 months immediately before filing.

 If you and your spouse have separated and each of you left the state for more than 6 months and then tried to file for a divorce here, your petition would not be accepted.
 However, if only one of you moved out of state and the other remained here, you likely will meet the residency requirements.

-Functions of a Legal Separation
+What are the Functions of a Legal Separation in Ohio?